Shipping Documentation Overview

 With legislation constantly changing, it can be challenging to stay on top of your obligations.
 By getting the basics right you can significantly ease the shipping process.

 Read on to discover the shipping documentation you need to know about and download our shipping documentation checklist.

 Typically, a packing list should accompany your commercial invoice.
 The purpose of the packing list is to outline how your shipment is packed and details the weights and dimensions of each item/pallet/crate.
 The packing list is particularly useful if your goods are directed for inspection.
-A clear document stating which products are packed and where can save customs time, and ultimately you money, during an inspection process.
+A clear document stating which products are packed where can save customs time, and you money, during an inspection process.

 Packing declarations are necessary for any importer bringing goods in to Australia.
 The packing declaration is only necessary for sea freight shipments and declares what type of material has been used to pack the goods.
 Packaging material such as straw, bamboo, peat, hay, chaff and used fruit and vegetable cartons are not permitted.
 If timber packaging is used it must be treated prior to import.

 There are two types of packing declarations.
 One declaration is for single sea freight shipments and the other an annual declaration that will last for 12 months.
 The annual packing declaration can save you time if you regularly import but note, you will need a separate declaration for each supplier you work with.

 The certificate of origin (COO) is a declaration that details the country in which your goods are made.
 If the country of import or export has a free trade agreement (FTA) with Australia, you can avoid duty charges if you have a COO.

 Have you been paying duties on a product imported from a country with a FTA with Australia?
 If so, you have up to three years to claim rebates on your duties using the certificate of origin.
 Your forwarder will be able to assist with this.